corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

 ### Validity and Smart Contracts

 The validity of a proposal is evaluated within a decentralized system through a set of rules that each proposal must meet in order to be considered valid.
-Generally, this collection of rules is referred to as a {{< tooltip >}}smart contract{{< /tooltip >}} and each proposed update will be governed by it.
+Generally, this collection of rules is referred to as a {{< tooltip >}}smart contract{{< /tooltip >}} and each proposed update is governed by it.

-Smart contracts can have different levels of granularity (network-wide or individual data representations) but the same general principles hold true that a proposal is only valid when the smart contract says it is.
+Smart contracts can have different levels of granularity (network-wide or individual data representations) but the same general principles hold true that a proposal is only accepted if the smart contract validates it.
 Rules in Corda can be arbitrary; however, there is a strong requirement that validity controls are deterministic as once evaluated as valid, checks on a change in the future must always return that it is valid.
-This means smart contracts can only reason about data present within the system of record: anything outside that generally leads to non-deterministic results as their presence cannot be guaranteed.**
+As a result, smart contracts can only reason about data present within the system of record: anything outside that generally leads to non-deterministic results as their presence cannot be guaranteed.
+The following diagram shows how valid rules update the system of record:

 {{<
   figure